Cognigy/Documentation/docs/en/docs/insights/glossary.md

 : An analysis tool designed for efficiently searching specific customer or virtual agent messages within the context of an ongoing conversation.
 It provides a comprehensive view by revealing the messages preceding and following a selected one.
 For more information, read the [Message Explorer](message-explorer.md) documentation.

 _**Message Rating**_
-: A configurable Global Filter setting, allows users to refine their data analysis based on the sentiment of user feedback within a session.
+: A configurable Global Filter setting allows users to refine their data analysis based on the sentiment of user feedback within a session.

 _**Message Research**_
 : A feature of the Transcript Explorer and Message Explorer is to find specific sessions with transcripts by searching for text messages, Session ID, or Contact ID.
 For more information, read the corresponding sections in the [Transcript Explorer](transcript-explorer.md#message-research) and the [Message Explorer](message-explorer.md) documentation.